armandofox/breathe-cal/README.md

 ```
   bundle exec rake db:migrate
   bundle exec rake db:test:prepare
+  heroku run rake db:migrate
 ```
-  This will run all of our migrations for development and test environments while considering dependencies.
+  This will run all of our migrations for development, test, and production environments while considering dependencies.
 ### Clear all markers from heroku database:
 ```
   heroku run pg:reset DATABASE